 Fast forward 5 years, 5 boats, and countless adventures later … and I’ve finally figured out how to make this dream a reality.
 I’m going to be honest, it wasn’t easy.
 It was a lot of sweat, tears, reading, fixing, bleeding, and growing along the road.

-If you want to see with your own eyes how this mechanic from California found the boat, paid for the boat, and ultimately, cut the mooring lines started cruising, met Kim and reached Central America, check out this YouTube channel.
+If you want to see with your own eyes how this mechanic from California found the boat, paid for the boat, and ultimately, cut the mooring lines started cruising, met Kim, explored the Caribbean and finally reached the Pacific, check out this YouTube channel.

 Fair winds and following seas!